microsoft/Web-Dev-For-Beginners/TRANSLATIONS.md

 There are [**translations**](https://github.com/microsoft/Web-Dev-For-Beginners/tree/main/1-getting-started-lessons/1-intro-to-programming-languages/translations) folders which contain the translated markdown files.

+> Note, please do not translate any code in the code sample files; the only things to translate are README, assignments, and the quizzes.
+Thanks!

-Translated lessons should follow this naming convention:
+Translated files should follow this naming convention:

 **README._[language]_.md**

 where _[language]_ is a two letter language abbreviation following the ISO 639-1 standard (e.g. `README.es.md` for Spanish and `README.nl.md` for Dutch).

+**assignment._[language]_.md**

+Similar to Readme's, please translate the assignments as well.

 **Quizzes**